 Postgraduates can even run classes for college-level students appearing for competitive examinations.
 However, you don’t need to let your qualifications (or even lack thereof) limit you when it comes to the subjects you tutor in!

+But, if you want to grow it to the size of an institution, you need to get a trade license and pay tax for the revenue generated through the centre.
 If you’re looking to set up a large-scale centre, you can apply the same principles in hiring the staff you’ll require to teach larger batches of students.

 Setting Up a Tuition Centre at Home

 If you’re looking to a start your tuition centre relatively low-key, your own home is the best place to set it up.
 Assign a room that’s free from distractions like the TV, sounds of traffic, pets, and other members of your family.